aperezdc/vim-template/README.rst

     in proprocessor guards for C/C++/Objective-C header files.
 ``%CLASS%``
-    File name, without extension,and the first character of every word is capital ``%HERE%``
+    File name, without extension,and the first character of every word is capital ``%MACROCLASS%``
+    File name, without extension, and all characters are capitals.
+``%HERE%``
     Expands to nothing, but ensures that the cursor will be placed in its position after expanding the template.